Scalar multiplication

 In mathematics, scalar multiplication is one of the basic operations defining a vector space in linear algebra (or more generally, a module in abstract algebra).
-In common geometrical contexts, scalar multiplication of a real Euclidean vector by a positive real number multiplies the magnitude of the vector—without changing its direction.
-The term "scalar" itself derives from this usage: a scalar is that which scales vectors.
+In common geometrical contexts, scalar multiplication of a real Euclidean vector by a positive real number multiplies the magnitude of the vector without changing its direction.
 Scalar multiplication is the multiplication of a vector by a scalar (where the product is a vector), and is to be distinguished from inner product of two vectors (where the product is a scalar).

 Definition

 In general, if K is a field and V is a vector space over K, then scalar multiplication is a function from K × V to V.

 The result of applying this function to k in K and v in V is denoted kv.

 Properties

 Scalar multiplication obeys the following rules (vector in boldface):